Mindfulness: Don't Just Do Something, Sit There

 Meditation isn't mystical.
 It's attention training with measurable neuroplasticity effects.

 When you sit and focus on your breath, your mind will wander.
 You'll notice it wandered.
 You'll bring it back.
 That cycle—wander, notice, return—is the practice.
 That's not a bug; it's the feature.
-Each time you redirect attention, you're strengthening the prefrontal cortex's supervisory control networks while simultaneously training meta-cognitive awareness—your brain's ability to observe its own mental processes.
+Each time you redirect attention, you're strengthening the prefrontal cortex's ability to regulate itself.

 This article is a practical guide for beginners.
 No philosophy.
 No dogma.
 Just a simple protocol you can start today.